Which Cable Type? Automotive, Marine, Solar & Welding/Battery

 Solar DC Cables

-- Robust Sheathing: Designed with durable sheathing to protect against harsh marine conditions like moisture, salt, and UV exposure.
+• Robust Sheathing: Designed with durable sheathing to protect against harsh weather, UV and abrasion.

 Welding/Battery Cables